Landfill Cell 3 Vertical Expansion

 Consultation and Scoping for EIS

-If you would like to receive an electronic copy of the EISPN upon publication (anticipated June 8, 2026), or want to be consulted as part of the project’s Cultural Impact Assessment, please provide your name and email to Kayla Yost at kayla.yost@tetratech.com.
+If you would like to receive updates on the environmental review process or want to be consulted as part of the project’s Cultural Impact Assessment, please provide your name and email to Kayla Yost at kayla.yost@tetratech.com.

 Frequently Asked Questions